MaggPerez/DataScience_Final/README.md

 - A +5 offensive advantage is equivalent to a -5 defensive advantage
 - Championship teams excel at BOTH (top 10 in both categories)
 - Teams cannot ignore one side of the ball

-**Coaching Insight:**
-Balanced team building is optimal.
-Over-investing in offense while neglecting defense (or vice versa) is suboptimal strategy.

 ---